dhermes/bossylobster-blog/content/2012-08-29-last-to-cross-finish-line-part-two.md

 In <span
 style="color: lime; font-family: Courier New, Courier, monospace;">get</span>
-— the actual handler serving the [GET](http://en.wikipedia.org/wiki/GET_(HTTP)#Request_methods) request from the browser — we use the <span style="color: lime; font-family: Courier New, Courier, monospace;">login\_required</span>
+&mdash; the actual handler serving the [GET](http://en.wikipedia.org/wiki/GET_(HTTP)#Request_methods) request from the browser &mdash; we use the <span style="color: lime; font-family: Courier New, Courier, monospace;">login\_required</span>
 decorator to make sure the user is signed in, and then create a channel for message passing using the ID of the signed in user.
 The template